Inspired by Top-Notch Diamonds from designer Brigette Heitland of Zen Chic

 4. In same manner, add second and third rows of strips to same diamond unit edges, trimming strips after each addition (Diagram 6).
 Quilt tester Laura Boehnke varied strip widths by row, making sure the combined width of the rows was at least 2-3⁄4" including seam allowances.
 (Depending on your strip width, you may need to cut and add a fourth row of strips.)

 5. Referring to Diagram 7, measure 7-1⁄2" from diamond edges and trim diamond unit to make a block.

 6. Repeat steps 2–5 to make 23 blocks total.

 1. Referring to Quilt Assembly Diagram, lay out blocks in seven diagonal rows.
 Sew together blocks in each row.
 Press seams in one direction, alternating direction with each row.
 Join rows; press seams in one direction.

 2. Referring to solid red lines on Diagram 8, trim joined rows 1⁄4" beyond block points to complete quilt center.
 The quilt center should be 28-1⁄2 ×32-3⁄4".

-1. Sew pink print 1 ×32-3⁄4" inner border strips to long edges of quilt center.
+1. Sew pink print 1 ×32-3⁄4" inner border strips to long edges of quilt center (Diagram 9).
 Add pink print 1×29-1⁄2" inner border strips to remaining edges.
 Press all seams toward inner border.

 2. Sew black print 4-3⁄4×33-3⁄4" outer border strips to long edges of quilt center.
 Add black print 4-3⁄4×38" outer border strips to remaining edges.
 Press all seams toward outer border.
 The quilt top should be 38×42-1⁄4" including seam allowances.